aristanetworks/avd-workshops/workshops/git.md

 git switch update-hostnames
 ```

-Using the IDE, open each switch config file and update the hostname.
+Using the IDE, open each switch config file and update the hostname by removing the prefix `s1-`.
 Changes are auto-saved.

+**Example: spine1.cfg** - change hostname from `s1-spine1` to `spine1`.

 Let's verify the changes (diffs) we are about to commit to make sure they are correct.

 ``` bash
 git diff